ALWAYS DO WHAT'S BEST FOR YOU

 HOW WE HELP YOU

-- You don't know what you don't know when you start a divorce.
+- We help you in your divorce because you don't know what you don't know when you start a divorce.
 We help you fill in data points and create workable budgets.
 Who will keep the house?
 How much money will be needed to cover the mortgage?
 What is a reasonable child support?
 How does the state calculate child support?
 What four factors increase the total amount of the transfer payment from one parent to the other?
 What expenses can you include in child support?
 How is spousal support worked out?
 How do you split your retirement assets?
 What are the tax implications of your decisions?
 We can help you make sure that both partners will be comfortable and able to move on.
 Divorce is a huge economic decision, and we're here to help you focus on ways to lessen the impact as much as possible.
 We always frame discussions around keeping you both comfortable.

-- You can find neutral help because we work as a third-party mediator.
+- We help you find neutral advice because we work as a third-party mediator.
 We don't represent either one of you, and we have no incentive to tell anyone to ask for more than you would reasonably be expected to get in court.
 Focusing on reasonable goals from the start will help you both.
 In divorce, once you start fighting, the fees add up quickly.
 The average divorce lawyer in King County asks for a retainer of $4500 to $7500 and then continues to charge several thousand each month as the litigation drags on and on.
 Your lawyers will tell you to ask for "twice what you think you can get" and otherwise blow up the situation.
 You end up paying a lawyer to write a brief for support levels that you already know that you can't get, just so that hopefully a judge will give you something in the middle.
 It's not the best use of your time or money.
 We can help you focus on goals that make sense all the way through the process.

 DO YOU HAVE QUESTIONS?